Residential Zoning

 Specific Plans

-Specific Plans are the most comprehensive overlay tool.
+Specific Plans are a comprehensive overlay tool.
 They function as miniature zoning codes for defined geographic areas, with their own development standards and review processes.
 Properties in the Westside that are commonly affected include those within the Mulholland Scenic Parkway Specific Plan, which covers properties within approximately 3,000 feet of Mulholland Drive from Hollywood Hills to Woodland Hills.
 The Mulholland Specific Plan imposes height limits of 40 feet measured from the highest point of the roof to the ground surface directly below, requires design review for any project adding 900 or more cumulative square feet of floor area since the plan's adoption in 1992, and subjects visible projects to review by the Mulholland Design Review Board.
 If your property is within the Mulholland corridor, the permitting timeline will be longer and the design constraints more significant than the base zoning alone would suggest.

 The Pacific Palisades Commercial Village and Neighborhoods Specific Plan governs development in four commercial areas of the Palisades, including the central Village and the Marquez, Santa Monica Canyon, and Sunset/PCH commercial districts.